-According to the Firesteed Pinot Noir website, back in 2003 they purchased Flynn Vineyards in order to transform themselves from a virtual winery to a traditional winery with a physical presence.
-Now located in Rickreall, OR.
+According to the Firesteed Cellars website, back in 2003 they purchased Flynn Vineyards.
+They did this to transform themselves from a virtual winery to a traditional winery with a physical presence.

 They also stated that the grapes for the 2009 Firesteed Pinot Noir were “fermented in stainless steel tanks with selected yeasts propagated from cellars in Burgundy.”

-Per the notes on the bottle, Firesteed Pinot Noir is “a bright, easy to drink version of the classic Burgundian grape… a medium bodied red wine with exuberant cherry and berry fruit flavors and aromas.”
+Per the notes on the bottle, Firesteed Pinot Noir is “a bright, easy to drink version of the classic Burgundian grape.
+A medium bodied red wine with exuberant cherry and berry fruit flavors and aromas.”

-Firesteed Pinot Noir 2009 Review
+Firesteed Pinot Noir Review

-Alcohol content was 12.7% by vol. and the nose indicated the same.
-Little to no “sniff sting”.
+Alcohol content 12.7% by volume and the nose indicated the same.
+There was little to no “sniff sting”.

 The wine’s mouthfeel reminded me of a cotton sweater.
 The finish was somewhat dry and some tannins were noted.